If you are applying for a role with us or if you are an employee of the firm, a different policy will apply to you, which you will be provided with.

 • for the performance of a contract with you or the organisation you work for;

-• to fulfill our legal, regulatory, accounting, reporting, or professional obligations;
+• to fulfil our legal, regulatory, accounting, reporting, or professional obligations;

 • to pursue our legitimate interests, which includes providing legal services and defending claims against us;